French player who beat Serena reaches 4th round at Wimbledon - WHIZ News

 “It was really emotional for the first round against Serena, and after it was just play match for match,” Tan said on court.
 “Today was really good tennis.
 I don’t know why, but … it depends (on) the day.”

-Tan will next face either Coco Gauff or Amanda Anisimova.
-The two Americans will face each other in Saturday’s first match on Centre Court.
+No. 19 Alex de Minaur and No. 21 Botic van de Zandschulp also made it to the fourth round.

-French Open champion Iga Swiatek was scheduled to face Alize Cornet on No. 1 Court.
+Later Saturday, French Open champion Iga Swiatek was playing Alize Cornet on No. 1 Court.
 Swiatek is the top-seeded player at Wimbledon and has won 37 straight matches.

-Two-time Wimbledon champion Petra Kvitova was scheduled to follow Gauff and Anisimova on Centre Court.
+Two-time Wimbledon champion Petra Kvitova followed Gauff and Anisimova on Centre Court.
 Then Rafael Nadal, another two-time champion at the All England Club, was to play Lorenzo Sonego in the main stadium after that.

 More AP Wimbledon coverage: https://apnews.com/hub/wimbledon and https://apnews.com/hub/tennis and https://twitter.com/AP_Sports